okfn/okfn.github.com/blog/_posts/2017-11-29-validating-scraped-data-using-goodtables.md

     * Year
     * Month

-Schemas in data packages follow the [Table Schema][tableschema] standard.
-This standard defines how to write the schema, a few basic types, and how to add constraints (e.g. uniqueness, required, valid ranges).
+Schemas in data packages follow the [Table Schema][tableschema] specification which defines how to write the schema, a few basic types, and how to add constraints (e.g. uniqueness, required, valid ranges).
 It sounds more complicated than it actually is.
 For instance, this is how we would write the column's types I defined above using the Table Schema:

 ```json
 {